 Integrating Watchman Monitoring with Zendesk will allow the creation of new tickets in your Zendesk account with alert and warning details as a private comment on the ticket, and mute further warnings until the ticket is resolved.

-Warnings for that problem stay muted until the ticket is marked closed or resolved.
+Warnings for an issue will remain muted until the ticket is marked closed or resolved.

 Why integrate with Zendesk?